Ajay-2005/Ajay-2005/README.md

 ## 🔍 About Me
 Witty, mysterious, and always learning.
-I’m a backend developer who loves creating systems that work (most of the time) and constantly improving them.
+I’m aspiring developer who loves creating systems that work (most of the time) and constantly improving them.
 Skills include:
 - Building backend systems with **Node.js** that **get the job done**.
 - Overthinking code and refining solutions (sometimes making them more complex than necessary, but hey, it’s a learning process!).